PRECIOUS-Gold holds near two-week high on dovish central banks

 Market participants are also closely following the ongoing Sino-U.S. trade talks with broader expectations for a quick resolution to the year-long tit-for-tat tariff war between the world’s two largest economies.
 Washington and Beijing have largely agreed on a mechanism to police any trade agreement they reach, including establishing new “enforcement offices,” U.S. Treasury Secretary Steven Mnuchin said on Wednesday.

-Palladium was up 0.1 percent at $1,388.44 per ounce, while silver was flat at $15.21.
-(Reporting by K. Sathya Narayanan in Bengaluru; Editing by Shreejay Sinha)
+Palladium was up 0.1 percent at $1,389.25 per ounce, while silver inched 0.1 percent higher to $15.22.
+(Reporting by K. Sathya Narayanan in Bengaluru; Editing by Shreejay Sinha and Rashmi Aich)